 Most people can have a good quality of life after their transplant.
 They can be active, have a social life, and return to work.2

 Risks from heart transplant include:

-Rejection of the donor heart.
+- Rejection of the donor heart.

 - To check for rejection, surgeons will regularly test a sample (biopsy) of the heart tissue and also do echocardiography, electrocardiography (ECG, EKG), or blood tests.

 - Clogging of the arteries (atherosclerosis) that may develop in the donor heart.
 (This is usually a complication and is an important limiting factor that affects long-term survival.)

 What To Think About

 After a heart transplant, you must follow a strict lifestyle involving daily medicines and regular medical care, which includes regular sampling (biopsies) of the transplanted heart tissue to check for rejection.

 Candidates receive a donor heart according to the:

 Complete the surgery information form (PDF)(What is a PDF document?) to help you prepare for this surgery.